piperdd/MARDI-diagrams/README.md

 - Returning to estrus - if cow is inseminated but no conception, it will show signs of estrus (heat) again.
 If it doesnt return to estrus, it might mean that it has successfully conceived.
 - Service - act of inseminating a cow.
 - Service =/= Conception.
 Services can be successful/non successful.
 Successful service leads to conception.
+- Calving - act of birthing a calf
 - Abortion - calf aborted before expected birth date
 - Stillbirth - calf is not alive during expected birth date